AnkitPrakash687/kafka-group06/README.md

 * you have python installed and have a basic knowledge how it looks like.
 * you are aware how to run zookeeper server.
 * you are aware how to run kafka server.
+* you have twitter developer account.
+(If you don't have the developer account, [click here to know more](https://docs.inboundnow.com/guide/create-twitter-application/))

 ## Steps to follow: